jsmoriss/jsm-force-ssl/README.md

 <p><strong>A simple, safe, and reliable way to force HTTP URLs to HTTPS dynamically:</strong></p>

-<p>No setup required &mdash; simply activate the plugin to force HTTP URLs to HTTPS.</p>
+<p>No setup required - simply activate the plugin to force HTTP URLs to HTTPS.</p>

-<p>There are no plugin settings to adjust, and no changes are made to your WordPress configuration &mdash; simply activate or deactivate the plugin to enable / disable the filters and dynamic redirects.</p>
+<p>There are no plugin settings to adjust, and no changes are made to your WordPress configuration.</p>

 <p><strong>SIGNIFICANTLY FASTER than other popular plugins of this type:</strong></p>